 The latest research claims millennials possess more buying power than any other generation.
 According to a recent article in Brand Packaging, in dollars and cents this means millennials currently account for approximately 25% of the U.S. population and boast an annual purchasing power of $1.3 trillion.
 Not too shabby!
-Brands often build strategy to create engaging packaging for millennials, but sometimes find it difficult.
+Brands often build strategy to create engaging Millennial Packaging, but sometimes find it difficult.

 When you consider the magnitude of spending power and sheer “connectedness” of this generation, it’s easy to see why the millennial market plays a key role in most brands’ growth strategies.
 But how to target this seemingly fickle audience?

 One of the most interesting differences between millennials and previous generations is the power shift between the brand and the consumer.
 Gone is the traditional purchasing model, wherein the brand wields more power than the consumer.
 Now, millennials have the global market at their fingertips (literally), and because they’re so well-connected, they know when a product is inferior or if a brand isn’t delivering on its promise.
 Using social media, the millennial can instantly identify product alternatives, and they don’t hesitate to try them.
 In fact, millennials are said to be as much as 70-80% less loyal to brands.
 This means that to capture the millennial market, companies need to create unique brands that target the core beliefs and behaviors of millennials.
 But to do so, retailers and brands have to first understand exactly what these core beliefs are.

 “Cleaner, Whiter, Bigger and Brighter” Don’t Resonate – Know How To Market To Millennials